Symbolism

 The element that gives life.
 The ability to be flexible, to flow, yet maintain our depth.

-In ceramics: The element that allows clay to be molded and shaped, turning clay into something meaningful.
+In ceramics: The element that allows clay to be molded and shaped, turning clay and built into something meaningful.

 Spring, the season of air.